JaredScar/EssentialBot/README.md

 `=unsticky` - This will unsticky a message from a channel (if there is an sticky message active within the channel it is ran in).

-`=kick @User` - This will kick a user from the discord.
+*`=kick @User` - This will kick a user from the discord.

-`=shadowb @User` - This will shadow ban a user from the discord.
+*`=shadowb @User` - This will shadow ban a user from the discord.
 Basically they will be denied access to every discord channel within the discord.
 (Even if they join back!)

+*`=unshadowb @User` - This will unshadow ban a user from the discord.

-`=ban @User` - This will ban the user from the discord permanently.
+*`=ban @User` - This will ban the user from the discord permanently.

+*`=unban @User` - This will unban the user from the discord.

+*`Command` - This means this command and/or feature has not been implemented as of yet.
+It is a planned feature coming soon.

 ## Screenshots